20 DIY Outdoor Wedding Decorations

 DIY Photo Booth

 Use old picture frames to make for a fun DIY photo booth idea for your wedding.
 Guests can take their picture either in front of the frames or pose for silly portraits behind.
 You can also tie burlap or an off-white canvas cloth with bunting between trees or stands to create a DIY photo booth.
-Use your imagination to create your very own personalized outdoor wedding photo booth!
+Use your imagination to create your very own personalized simple outdoor wedding ideas photo booth!

 Plus, be sure to check out these 80 old items totally fit for repurposing.